egel-lang/soul/README.md

 ## Predefined Operators

-`fetch`, `put`, and `delete` inspect or modify the stack, they all take an integer argument anp `put` a second argument to put somewhere in the stack.
+`fetch`, `put`, and `delete` inspect or modify the stack, they all take an integer argument where `put` takes a second argument to put somewhere in the stack.

 The arithmetic operators `+`, `-`, `*`, `/` are all binary prefix